geerteltink/geert.elt.ink/src/content/notes/2019-09-24-from-jekyll-to-expressive-to-vue-to-hugo.md

 ---
-title: 'From Jekyll to zend-expressive to Vue.js to Hugo'
+title: "From Jekyll to zend-expressive to Vue.js to Hugo"
-description: 'From Jekyll to zend-expressive to Vue.js to Hugo.'
+description: "From Jekyll to zend-expressive to Vue.js to Hugo."
-slug: from-jekyll-to-zend-expressive-to-vue-js-to-hugo
+slug: "from-jekyll-to-zend-expressive-to-vue-js-to-hugo"
-pubDate: 2019-09-24
+pubDate: "2019-09-24"
 tags:
-  - jekyll
+  - "jekyll"
-  - Zend Expressive
+  - "zend-expressive"
-  - Hugo
+  - "hugo"
-  - Vue.js
+  - "vue.js"
 ---

 {% image "./src/assets/images/logo-hugo.png", "Hugo" %}